TrellixVulnTeam/swahilipython_SCMU/Doc/library/pydoc.rst

 --------------

-The :mod:`pydoc` module automatically generates documentation from Python modules.
+The :mod:`pydoc` module automatically generates documentation kutoka Python modules.
 The documentation can be presented as pages of text on the console, served to a Web browser, or saved to HTML files.

-For modules, classes, functions and methods, the displayed documentation is derived from the docstring (i.e. the :attr:`__doc__` attribute) of the object, and recursively of its documentable members.
-If there is no docstring, :mod:`pydoc` tries to obtain a description from the block of comment lines just above the definition of the class, function or method in the source file, or at the top of the module (see :func:`inspect.getcomments`).
+For modules, classes, functions and methods, the displayed documentation is derived kutoka the docstring (i.e. the :attr:`__doc__` attribute) of the object, and recursively of its documentable members.
+If there is no docstring, :mod:`pydoc` tries to obtain a description kutoka the block of comment lines just above the definition of the class, function or method in the source file, or at the top of the module (see :func:`inspect.getcomments`).

 The built-in function :func:`help` invokes the online help system in the interactive interpreter, which uses :mod:`pydoc` to generate its documentation as text on the console.
-The same text documentation can also be viewed from outside the Python interpreter by running :program:`pydoc` as a script at the operating system's command prompt.
+The same text documentation can also be viewed kutoka outside the Python interpreter by running :program:`pydoc` as a script at the operating system's command prompt.
 For example, running ::